Sal Cenicola: Post fight career

 Cenicola owned and operated Sal's Neighborhood Pizzeria and Ristorante Italiano in St. Simons Island, GA from 2006 until 2020.
 Cenicola had also became an actor most recently taking a role in the Ben Affleck movie: Live By Night.
 Cenicola plays Gangster Lou Orimo.
 Cenicola was also active in local theatre playing the lead role as Samual Katz in the St. Simons Players Production of The Cemetery Club.
 In 2017 Cenicola portrayed a police officer in Neil Simon's "Rumors" which is also produced by Island Players in St Simons Island, GA.

 Personal life

-Cenicola has two sons Salvatore IV and Nicholas Cenicola.
-Cenicola lived in St. Simons Island, GA and died August 31, 2021 in St Simons Island, GA.
+Cenicola had two sons: Salvatore IV and Nicholas Cenicola.
+Cenicola lived in St. Simons Island, GA and died August 31, 2021, in St Simons Island, Georgia.